wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 **Enable Cluster Configuration.**

     @SpringBootApplication
+    @EnableClusterAware
-    @EnableEntityDefinedRegions(basePackageClasses = Customer.class)
+    @EnableEntityDefinedRegions(basePackageClasses = Customer.class)    @SpringBootApplication
-    @EnableClusterConfiguration(useHttp = true)
     public class CustomerServiceApplication {
       // ...
     }

-That is, we additionally annotate our Customer Service application class with SDG’s `@EnableClusterConfiguration` annotation.
-We have also set the `useHttp` attribute to `true`.
-This sends the configuration metadata from the client to the cluster via GemFire/Geode’s Management REST API.

-This is useful when your GemFire/Geode cluster may be running behind a firewall, such as on public cloud infrastructure.
-However, there are other benefits to using HTTP as well.
-As stated, the client sends configuration metadata to GemFire/Geode’s Management REST interface, which is a facade for the server-side Cluster Configuration Service.
-If another peer (e.g. server) is added to the cluster as a member, then this member will get the same configuration.
-If the entire cluster goes down, it will have the same configuration when it is restarted.

 SDG is careful not to stomp on existing Regions since those Regions may have data already.
+Declaring the
-Declaring the `@EnableClusterConfiguration` annotation is a useful development-time feature, but it is recommended that you explicitly define and declare your Regions in production environments, either using *Gfsh* or Spring confg.
+@EnableClusterConfiguration` annotation is a useful development-time feature, but it is recommended that you explicitly define and declare your Regions in production environments, either using *Gfsh* or Spring confg.

-It is now possible to replace the SDG `@EnableClusterConfiguration` annotation with SBDG’s `@EnableClusterAware` annotation, which has the same effect of pushing configuration metadata from the client to the server (or cluster).
+It is now possible to replace the SDG `@EnableClusterConfiguration` annotation with SBDG’s `@EnableClusterAware` annotation as you see above in the src code, which has the same effect of pushing configuration metadata from the client to the server (or cluster).
+Additionally, SBDG’s `@EnableClusterAware` annotation makes it unnecessary to explicitly have to configure parameters like `clientRegionShortcut` on the SDG `@EnableEntityDefinedRegions` annotation (or similar annotation, e.g. SDG’s `@EnableCachingDefinedRegions`).
+Finally, because the SBDG's`
-Additionally, SBDG’s `@EnableClusterAware` annotation makes it unnecessary to explicitly have to configure the `clientRegionShortcut` on the SDG `@EnableEntityDefinedRegions` annotation (or similar annotation, e.g. SDG’s `@EnableCachingDefinedRegions`).
-Finally, because the SBDG `@EnableClusterAware` annotation is meta-annotated with SDG’s `@EnableClusterConfiguration annotation` is automatically configures the `useHttp` attribute to `true`.
+@EnableClusterAware` annotation is meta-annotated with SDG’s `@EnableClusterConfiguration annotation` is automatically configured with the `useHttp` attribute to `true`.

 Now, we can run our application again, and this time, it works!